Zaphyk/ice-lang/README.md

 ## syntax

-	let name = 5; //Declare an int with a value of 5
+	let number = 5; //Declare an int with a value of 5

 	print: 'Hello World'; //Outputs to console